 Bring enough changes of underwear to keep you feeling fresh.
-We recommend treated polyester or merino underwear instead of cotton as they wick away sweat from your skin, working alongside your thermal, fleece and shell layers to keep you dry.
+We recommend treated polyester or merino underwear instead of cotton as they wick away sweat from your skin, working with your thermal, fleece and shell layers to keep you dry.
 They also dry extremely quickly when washed.
 However, most people use their normal underwear.

-We recommend the Icebreaker, Smartwool, Patagonia Capilene, Earth Sea Sky Merino, Montane Primino and the Rab Forge Underwear Ranges.
+We recommend the Icebreaker, Smartwool, Rab Syncrino and Sonic, Earth Sea Sky Merino Underwear Ranges.